ImperialCollegeLondon/unit_testing_Cpp/_episodes/l6-06-Best_practices.md

     - Follow a consistent naming convention for test methods, such as prefixing them with "Test" or using a "should" or "can" style of naming.

 2. **Keep Tests Focused and Isolated**:
     - Ensure that each test case focuses on a single behaviour or scenario, testing one aspect of your code at a time.
     - Avoid writing tests that depend on the state or side effects of other tests.
 Each test case should be independent and self-contained.
     - Use test fixtures to encapsulate common setup and teardown logic, promoting code reusability and reducing code duplication.
     - In general follow the rule **ONE ASSERT PER TEST** as much as possible.
+    - Be cautious when using global variables or static state in tests, as they can introduce unwanted dependencies and make tests more fragile.

 3. **Write Clear and Readable Tests**:
     - Use comments to explain the purpose and expected behaviour of each test case, especially when dealing with complex or edge cases.
 A comment would enhance the readability of the test.